 It's so easy to make so you can make it whenever you want to.
 5 minutes is enough time to make it but mom says don't call it sapatha paksha/sapath if you aren't making it as an offering to God.
 Call it kele kesaribath then?!
+I happily make this as a snack for us, for brunch or tea time or even as a dessert, whenever the craving strikes.
+It's nourishing, filling & delicious.

-The ideology behind the name sapatha means sama patha - all ingredients are used in equal quantities.
+Note: The ideology behind the name sapatha means sama patha - all ingredients are used in equal quantities.
 Ideally, everything's just put together and cooked.
 But if you want perfect sapatha paksha do follow the measurements and steps below.

 Equal measures of semolina, sugar, banana, ghee.
 Milk needed is 3-4 times of rava used.